-What’s more, the PLA used to make the SunChips compostable bag is manufactured by NatureWorks, LLC, a wholly-owned subsidiary of Cargill, the big daddy of industrial corn.
+What’s more, the PLA used to make the SunChips compostable bag is manufactured by NatureWorks, LLC, a project of Cargill, the big daddy of industrial corn.
 And Cargill, in addition to making PLA, manufactures all kinds of chemicals, including High Fructose Corn Syrup — oh wait, I mean “corn sugar” — and actually trades in fossil-based fuels such as coal and petroleum!

 Check this out…

-Cargill’s NatureWorks site touts PLA as not made from oil, predicting, “Oil prices will rebound to more than $100/barrel once the economy recovers and will exceed $200 by 2030.
+Cargill’s NatureWorks site touts PLA as not made from oil (PDF), predicting, “Oil prices will rebound to more than $100/barrel once the economy recovers and will exceed $200 by 2030.
 Output from the world’s oil field is declining at a rate of 9%.
 This means we must plan the future around abundant and renewable solutions like Ingeo!”

 I’m sorry.
 I can’t trust a company that talks out of both sides of its mouth like that.